jlazaroibanezz/scyllo-inositol-bacillus/README.md

 To run the simulations with fnyzer it is necessary to download a solver that will solve the linear programming problem.
 We suggest GLPK, Gurobi or
 CPLEX.
 In our case, we used [CPLEX](https://www.ibm.com/es-es/products/ilog-cplex-optimization-studio).

-Once installed the solver and the fnyzer Python package run in a terminal:
+Once installed the solver and the fnyzer Python package, run in a terminal:

 ```
 $ python3 gecko_smom_FNs_def.py